gisaia/arlas_cli/docs/docs/confs.md

 #### Elasticsearch

-The used elasticsearch instance and your credentials has to be set in the configuration:
+The used Elasticsearch instance and your credentials has to be set in the configuration:

-- `ELASTIC_ENDPOINT`: The used elasticsearch endpoint (eg: http://localhost:9200)
+- `ELASTIC_ENDPOINT`: The used Elasticsearch endpoint (eg: http://localhost:9200)
 - `ELASTIC_USER`: Your ES user name
 - `ELASTIC_PWD`: Your ES user password

-The link to ES instance is configured by using the following options in the `confs create` sub-command:
+The link to the ES instance is configured by using the following options in the `confs create` sub-command:
 ```
 --elastic {ELASTIC_ENDPOINT}
 --elastic-headers "Content-Type:application/json"